hundeo:

 3. diabetes

-Brewer's yeast contains no sugar and is suitable as a supplement for quadrupeds with diabetes.
+Brewer's yeast contains no sugar and is suitable as a supplement for dogs with diabetes.
 It stimulates the production of insulin in the dog's body.

 4. problems with stomach and intestines